 If you’re pregnant (or planning to get pregnant), it’s safe to get immunized with the inactivated influenza vaccine (injection).
 The live influenza virus nasal spray vaccine is not recommended if you're pregnant.

 If you’re breastfeeding, both the injectable and the live influenza virus nasal spray vaccines are safe.

 If you have a latex allergy, it’s safe to get the vaccine.
 There’s no latex in the vaccine, the packaging, or the syringe.

 Yes, it’s safe to get the inactivated vaccine (injection) with most types of medicine.
 Talk to your healthcare provider at the immunization site about the medicines you’re taking.

-48 hours (2 days) before you can donate blood.
+You don't have to wait before you can donate blood.

 If you’ve already donated blood, you don’t have to wait to get the influenza vaccine.

 It takes about 2 weeks after getting the vaccine to be protected from influenza.
 You can be protected for up to 1 year.
 The vaccine won’t protect you from colds or other respiratory (lung and breathing system) illnesses that aren't caused by influenza.